lemonhall/node-cpool/readme.md

 #### child process
     // echo.js

+    // process.argv contains the [optional arguments] and
-    // process.argv has any arguments that are used for initialization
+    // can be used for initialization when the child is
-    // when the child is loaded
+    // loaded
     console.log(process.argv);

     process.on('message',function(msg) {